hiDaDeng/hidadeng/README.md

 # Hi there,

-### I'm DaDeng, a PhD candidate from Harbin Institute of Technology, China.
+### I'm DaDeng, PhD candidate from Harbin Institute of Technology, China.

 - I major in management science.
 - I'm famililar with Python programming